Cojad/cf-telegram-bot/README.md

-# Telegram Bot on Cloudflare Workers
+# Another Cloudflare Workers Telegram Bot

-A minimal example of a Telegram Bot running on a Cloudflare Worker.
+Another Cloudflare Workers Telegram Bot is inspired by [cvzi/telegram-bot-cloudflare](/cvzi/telegram-bot-cloudflare).
+This is wrapped up as a class to make it easy to to used like any NPM library.
+You can handle telegram update the way you wish by override onUpdate method.

+Example could be found in /examples which is about the same demos from [cvzi/telegram-bot-cloudflare](/cvzi/telegram-bot-cloudflare).

 ## Setup: